daimonie/airflow-dbt-training/presentation/day_three.md

 ## Understanding the Config Block

-At the top of the model file, we used this line:
+We used this line at the top of the model file:

 ```jinja
 {{ config(materialized='incremental', unique_key='id') }}